mpthacker/Streamflow_Modeling/README.md

 List of models or aspects of the project intended for future work.
 Not necessarily ordered

 ## DataManipDFL.rmd
-Read in data for stream gages, calculate and extract relevant variables, export to files in data folder.
+Read in data for stream gages, calculate and extract relevant variables aggregated on a monthly scale, export to files in data folder.
 Discusses choice of variables calculated

+## DataManipDFLseasonal.rmd
+As for DataManipDFL.rmd but aggregated seasonally

 ## DataManipPRCP.rmd
 Read in data for weather stations, calculate and extract relevant variables, export files to data folder.
 Discussed choice of variables calculated